jweinst1/ncov2019-analyzer/README.md

 If a node only requires around 32-40 bytes, this makes it far more space effecient than a node covering the entire signed range of `char`.
 Next, we can choose what attirbutes and values our trie will map with it's keys.
 There are three important types of data when searching dna.
-One is existence, such as if a subsequence of dna is contained in a larger sequence.
-Another is counting the number of times a certain subsequence appears.
-Lastly, dna can be searched for the areas that a subsequence appears the most.
+One is existence, such as if a sub-sequence of dna is contained in a larger sequence.
+Another is counting the number of times a certain sub-sequence appears.
+Lastly, dna can be searched for the areas that a sub-sequence appears the most.

 For the purposes of this article, let's use a trie which keeps a count of the DNA sequences that match that particular node.
 Assume that we may only want to monitor for particular sub regions of DNA,